-The bill H. 3934 aims to amend the South Carolina Code of Laws by adding two new sections, 38-71-295 and 38-71-2270, which define terms related to cost sharing in healthcare and establish regulations for insurers and pharmacy benefit managers.
-The bill defines "cost sharing," "enrollee," "healthcare service," "health plan," "insurer," and "pharmacy benefit manager," among other terms.
-It stipulates that the annual limitation on cost sharing, as provided under federal law, applies to all healthcare services covered by health plans in South Carolina.
-Additionally, it mandates that when calculating an enrollee's cost-sharing contributions, all amounts paid by the enrollee or on their behalf must be included, with specific provisions for Health Savings Accounts and preventive care.
+The bill H. 3934 aims to amend the South Carolina Code of Laws by adding two new sections, 38-71-295 and 38-71-2270, which define terms related to cost sharing in healthcare and establish regulations for health plans and pharmacy benefit managers.
+The bill defines "cost sharing," "enrollee," "healthcare service," "health plan," "insurer," and "person," among other terms, to clarify the responsibilities and definitions applicable to healthcare services.
+It also stipulates that the annual limitation on cost sharing, as provided under federal law, applies to all healthcare services covered by health plans in South Carolina.

 Statutes affected: